RooyyDoe/Insights-about-edo-period-of-Japan/README.md

 In this query I am asking for different kinds of data.
 The most important data that I need from this database is the **year period(jaartal)** between 1611 - 1868.
 In this period I need every **Title** and **Image**.
 I am also filtering on the origin and period, so I want every object that is in this database that has the origin: 'Japan' and period: 'Edo (Japanse periode)'.

-As main concept I wanted to give an explaination about different objects out of this database, but with lack of certain database fields by some objects.
+As main concept I wanted to give an explanation about different objects out of this database, but with lack of certain database fields by some objects.
 A lot of objects don't have any description or just missing some extra information.
 When the new database is updated and developed more this can always change.
 I made it so the users only can see the Title, Year and Image for now..

 ## Sources